xJonathanLEI/zed/docs/src/ai/tools.md

 Searches file contents across the project using regular expressions, preferred for finding symbols in code without knowing exact file paths.

+### `sleep`

+Sleep for a certain duration, useful for waiting for background tasks to finish.

 ### `list_directory`

 Lists files and directories in a given path, providing an overview of filesystem contents.